swiss-seismological-service/scrtdd/README.md

 The configuration parameters that are relevant for this analysis are:
 * Cross Correlation coefficient threshold for P and S
 * Cross Correlation window length for P and S
-* Cross Correlation lag/delay for P and S
+* Cross Correlation maximum lag/delay for P and S
-* Singnal to Noise ratio configuration
+* Signal to Noise ratio configuration
-* Waveform filter
+* Waveform filter (and resampling)
 * Clustering: number of neighbours

+The Signal to Noise ratio is particularly important because scrtdd uses that to reject a pick derived via cross-correlation when the threshold is not reached.
+In general we have to configure the SNR noise/signal windows so that it can give sensible values in 5 scenarios:

+* pick time too early (we want low SNR)
+* pick time too late (we want low SNR)
+* pick time perfect  (we want high SNR)
+* pick time is early but acceptable (we want high SNR)
+* pick time is late but acceptable (we want high SNR)

+Given a user defined acceptable pick time error, the SNR signal/noise windows should be chosen so that satifly all the above scenarios.

 There are also few more parameters that are less relevant but that might become important when relocating automatic origins (the automatic location might be very far from the final solution):
 * Cross Correlation maximum station distance